MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - isStream(uint256 streamId)
 - refundableAmountOf(uint256 streamId)
 - statusOf(uint256 streamId)
-- function streamedAmountOf(uint256 streamId)
+- streamedAmountOf(uint256 streamId)
 - wasCanceled(uint256 streamId)

 - **getAsset(uint256 streamId):** This is the function that queries the `streamId` and retrieves the asset from the Blockchain state.
-The assets is an `ERC20-Token`, used for the Streaming and defined in the `Stream` Struct.
+The assets is an `ERC20 token`, used for the Streaming and defined in the `Stream` Struct.
 This function inherits and overrides the the modifier from the SablierV2Lockup abstract contract.

   - `notNull(streamId)`: This is modifier defined in the `SablierV2Lockup` abstract contract, `src/abstracts/SablierV2Lockup.sol`.
     It calls the `isStream` method defined in the interface of SablierV2Lockup contract, `src/interfaces/ISablierV2Lockup.sol` which checks and ensure that the streamId passed in as a parameter does not reference a null stream and if Null, it reverts using the custom error `SablierV2Lockup_Null(streamId)` defined in the `src/libraries/Errors.sol`